bryanthowell-tableau/tableau_tools/README.md

 #### 1.5.1 Publishing a Workbook or Datasource
 The publish methods must upload directly from disk.
 If you are manipulating a workbook or datasource using the TableauFile / TableauDocument classes, please save the file prior to publishing.
 Also note that you specify a Project object rather than the LUID.

+These live under `TableauServerRest.publishing` when using those classes.

 `TableauRestApiConnection.publish_workbook(workbook_filename, workbook_name, project_obj, overwrite=False, connection_username=None, connection_password=None, save_credentials=True, show_tabs=True, check_published_ds=True)`

 `TableauRestApiConnection.publish_datasource(ds_filename, ds_name, project_obj, overwrite=False, connection_username=None, connection_password=None, save_credentials=True)`